 Guidance

 Guidance and counseling services shall be provided for students.
+Counselors may perform mental health services and provide implementation and training on trauma-informed practices as addressed in law.1

 Services

 Services provided by the guidance program shall consist of educational counseling; career and personal counseling; testing, and other services requested by students, parents, or staff.